 What Is Measles?

-Measles is a highly contagious viral infection caused by the measles virus.
-It primarily affects the respiratory system, leading to a widespread rash, high fever, cough, runny nose, and watery eyes.
-This disease spreads through respiratory droplets when an infected person coughs or sneezes, making it one of the most easily transmitted diseases.
+Measles is a highly contagious infection caused by the measles virus.
+It mainly affects the respiratory system, leading to a widespread rash, high fever, cough, runny nose, and watery eyes.
+This disease spreads through direct contact with droplets or viral particles in the air, typically from an infected person who coughs or sneezes, making it one of the most easily spread diseases.

-Measles is contagious before most people are aware they have it — increasing the risk of spread.
-An infected person can start spreading the virus four days before the characteristic rash appears.
-The contagious period continues until about four days after the rash has appeared.
+Measles is contagious before most people realize they are sick — increasing the risk of spreading the disease to others.
+Someone with measles can spread the virus up to four days before the rash appears.
+The virus can continue to be spread to others until about four days after the rash has appeared.

 Measles Symptoms